-why is my humidifier not cooling
+Why is my humidifier not cooling

 HVAC

-The answer to 'why is my humidifier not cooling' is that the humidifier may not be functioning properly or may need maintenance.
-Common causes include a clogged or dirty filter, low water levels, or a malfunctioning fan or compressor.
+The answer to 'why is my humidifier not cooling' is that the humidifier may not be working properly or may need maintenance.
+Common issues include a broken or malfunctioning cooling mechanism, mineral buildup, or airflow problems.
+Symptoms can include lack of cooling, warm or room-temperature air output, and high humidity levels that don't decrease.

 Sources